csjoblom/epd-twitbot/README.md

 *   sqlalchemy - for database interaction. (currently configured for sqlite3)
 *   bpython(dev only) - used for deving in shell with autocompletion.
 *   twitter - python twitter API interaction
+*   pygeocoder - grabs latitude/longitude based on an address (for use with google maps)

 You can install requirements automatically within a virtualenv by using pip install -r requirements.txt in the base directory of this project.